fight233/DThouse_cxd/documentation20/en/08.connector/docs.md

 For example: [http://192.168.0.1](http://192.168.0.1/): 6041/rest/sql is a URL that points to an IP address of 192.168.
 0.1.

 The header of HTTP request needs to carry identity authentication information.
-TDengine supports Basic authentication and custom authentication.
+DThouse supports Basic authentication and custom authentication.
 Subsequent versions will provide standard and secure digital signature mechanism for identity authentication.

 - Custom identity authentication information is as follows (We will introduce <token> later)